 Many organizations in the manufacturing industry already use DeskAlerts to improve their internal communications outcomes.

-Communication case study #1 – Verso Corporation
+Communication in manufacturing case study #1 – Verso Corporation

 DeskAlerts client, Verso Corporation is based in North America and produces printing papers, specialty papers and pulp.